Analyzing CPU Usage

 As the Perf tool only provides periodic samples, the CPU Usage Analyzer cannot determine the exact time when a function was called or when it returned.
 You can, however, see exactly when a sample was taken in the second row of each thread.
 The CPU Usage Analyzer assumes that if the same function is present at the same place in the call chain in multiple consecutive samples, then this represents a single call to the respective function.
 This is, of course, a simplification.
 Also, there may be other functions being called between the samples taken, which do not show up in the profile data.
 However, statistically, the data is likely to show the functions that spend the most CPU time most prominently.

 If a function without debug information is encountered, further unwinding of the stack may fail.
 Unwinding will also fail for some symbols implemented in assembly language.
 If unwinding fails, only a part of the call chain is displayed, and the surrounding functions may seem to be interrupted.
 This does not necessarily mean they were actually interrupted during the execution of the application, but only that they could not be found in the stacks where the unwinding failed.

 Kernel functions included in call chains are shown on the third row of each thread.

 The coloring of the events represents the actual sample rate for the specific thread they belong to, across their duration.
 The Linux kernel will only take a sample of a thread if the thread is active.
-At the same time, the kernel tries to maintain a constant overall sampling frequency.
+At the same time, the kernel tries to honor the requested event period.
 Thus, differences in the sampling frequency between different threads indicate that the thread with more samples taken is more likely to be the overall bottleneck, and the thread with less samples taken has likely spent time waiting for external events such as I/O or a mutex.

 The Statistics view displays the number of samples each function in the timeline was contained in, in total and when on the top of the stack (called